davidthewatson/nelua-lang/docs/pages/overview.md

 The function will be visible only in inner scopes.
 {:.alert.alert-info}

-Unlike Lua a nested function cannot be a closure, that is, it cannot use variables declared in upper scopes unless the top most scope.
+Unlike Lua a nested function cannot be a closure; that is, the nested function cannot use variables declared in upper scopes unless the funtion is declared in the top-most scope.
+See [Top scope closures](#top-scope-closures) below.
 {:.alert.alert-warning}

 ### Top scope closures